bjxdw/bjxdw.github.io/index.md

 ## Research Interests

-I am broadly interested in Computer Vision, with a particular focus on Physical Understanding from visual data.
+I am broadly interested in **Computer Vision**, with a particular focus on **Physical Understanding**.
 My research explores how AI systems can infer physical information of the real world, how to narrow the gap between physical simulation and real-world data, and how incorporating physical knowledge can enhance the performance of foundation models.

 ## Education